zkCollective/zk-Harness/tutorials/logs/README.md

 The following information is recorded for each field arithmetic benchmark:

+* Framework: the name of the framework (e.g., gnark)
-* Field: the benchmarked field
+* Field: the benchmarked field (e.g., Native)
 * p: the order of the field
 * Operation: the operation performed
-* Input: the input to the operation
+* Input: file path of the input used
 * Ram: memory consumed in bytes
-* Time: elapsed time in seconds
+* Time: elapsed time in milliseconds
 * nbCores: number of cores used
 * Machine: the machine used for benchmarking